vlngf/OilMetagenomesDB/documentation/libraries/README.md

 This page describes columns definitions for all library-level lists.
 Icons indicate columns that are specific to specific columns.

-- 🏞: oilfielf environmental metagenomes
+- 🏞: oilfield environmental metagenomes
 - 🦠: crude oil metagenomes

 Numeric fields (e.g. `read_count`), can be filled with `NA` to indicate 'no